joeldbirch/superfish/README.md

 ## Recently added features

+- v1.7.2: "Fastclicks" for Android browsers and IE10 touch interactions.
+- v1.7.1: Added basic tests (require "Testem" and CoffeeScript to run).
 - v1.7: Full code restructure to use best-practice method access.
 Use `.superfish('show')` and `.superfish('hide')` instead of deprecated `showSuperfishUl()` and `hideSuperfishUl()` (which will be removed soon).
 - v1.7: Added `destroy` method.
 - v1.7: Replaced `autoArrows` feature with pure CSS arrows for easier customisation and performance (no image http request).